 Lower the cover all the way down onto the case.
 Push the cover back until it touches the back panel.

-- 20 Tighten the screws on the back panel. - 21 Plug the power cord into the computer again.
+20 Tighten the screws on the back panel.

+21 Plug the power cord into the computer again.

 You are now finished installing the card.
+You may turn on the computer and start using the new card.